JoniKarta/Pert_find_shortest_path/README.md

 # Implementation Pert - find the shortest path

-In this project i implemented pert using topoligical sort
+In this project i implemented pert using topological sort

 ## Prerequisites